 Medical Coding Certificate

 The Medical Coding Certificate program prepares students with entry-level skills needed to code, classify, and index diagnoses and procedures for the purpose of reimbursement, standardization, retrieval and statistical analysis.
-Principles in ICD-9-CM coding, ICD-10-CM/PCS, CPT coding, and third-party reimbursement will be emphasized.
+Principles in ICD-10-CM/PCS, CPT coding, and third-party reimbursement will be emphasized.

 Health Data Analyst Certificate

 The Health Data Analyst Certificate prepares students to manage, analyze, interpret, and transform data into accurate, consistent, and timely information for healthcare facilities in accordance with medical, administration, ethical, legal and regulatory requirements.